EsraaMamoun/book_app/README.md

 Estimate of time needed to complete: 1 Hour and half.

-Start time: 4:30 pm.
+Start time: 11:00 pm.

-Finish time:
+Finish time: 12:15 am.

-Actual time needed to complete:
+Actual time needed to complete: 1 Hour and 15 minutes.

 ---